13 Top Skills to Add to Your Resume (and How to Include Them)

 Here are some terms you can use to emphasize your collaborative spirit:

-- Emphasize your ability to divide work according to resources and expertise, which helps in efficient completion of tasks
+- Emphasize your ability to divide work according to resources and expertise, which helps in the efficient completion of tasks.

 The world is increasingly becoming a smaller place since most companies are going global now.
 Employees of software companies and construction firms, chartered accountants, archeologists, data scientists, statisticians, and many other professionals now need to travel abroad regularly.